-We draw attention to Note 2.15 to the financial statements, which indicates that the Company has accumulated losses of INR 439.32 Lakhs as at 31 March 2024 and has incurred a net loss of INR 67.86 Lakhs during the year ended 31 March 2024.
-The Company also has a negative net worth and its current liabilities have exceeded its current assets by INR 151.22 Lakhs as at 31 March 2024.
-As explained in the aforesaid note, the Company's ability to continue as a going concern is significantly impacted by the reduction in its business operations and ability to generate cash profits.
+We draw attention to Note 2.15 to the financial statements, which indicates that the Company has accumulated losses of INR 259.24 Lakhs as at 31 March 2025.
+The Company also has a negative net worth and its current liabilities have exceeded its current assets by INR 27.21 lakhs as at 31 March 2025.
+As explained in the aforesaid note, the Company's ability to continue as a going concern is significantly impacted by the cessation of its business operations and ability to generate cash profits.
 These events and conditions along with other matters as set forth in the Note 2.15, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.